-3. Information calls referred back to Council from the OEH Pollution Hotline.
+Information calls referred back to Council from the OEH Pollution Hotline.

+How is the Hawkesbury performing?
 Number of calls referred decreased.

 Graph 14 - Number of Pollution Incidents Reported Annually to the EPA's Environmental Line

 Graph 14 represents pollution incidents reported to the OEH/EPA where the EPA is the Appropriate Regulatory Authority (ARA) for the incident.
 Generally Council will not have a role in managing or responding to these reports but the data attached indicates what incidents have occurred in the HLGA.